1. Introduction to Investment Psychology

 With so many flaws in our decision-making process and the explosion of available information, no wonder why algorithmic trading is bringing great advantages to the investors that use it.

-Algorithmic trading eliminates human emotions that prevent investors’ in holding losses for a longer time and selling profitable securities too early.
+Algorithmic trading eliminates human emotions that prevent investors in holding losses for a longer time and selling profitable securities too early.
 It also tests trade ideas on historical data to eliminate poor trading ideas and retain the good ones.

-High-frequency traders, sometimes called flash traders, buy and sell thousands of shares every second, executing deals so quickly, and on such a massive scale that they can win a fortune if the price of a stock fluctuates by even a few cents.
+High-frequency traders, sometimes called flash traders, buy and sell thousands of shares every second, executing deals so quickly and on such a massive scale that they can win a fortune if the price of a stock fluctuates by even a few cents.
 Other algorithms are slower but more sophisticated, analyzing earning statements, stock performance, and news feeds to find attractive investments that others may have missed.
 The result is a system that is more efficient, faster, and smarter than any human.

-Algorithms, like most human traders, tend to follow a fairly simple set of rules.
+Like most human traders, algorithms tend to follow a fairly simple set of rules.
 However, they also respond instantly to ever-shifting market conditions, taking into account thousands or millions of data points every second.
 And each trade produces new data points, creating a kind of conversation in which machines respond rapidly to one another’s actions.
 At its best, this system represents an efficient and intelligent capital allocation machine, a market ruled by precision and mathematics rather than emotion and fallible judgment.

-Algorithmic trading is the response to a complex global financial system
+Algorithmic trading is the response to a complex global financial system.

 When you’re trading thousands of stocks simultaneously, trying to capture minimal changes, it requires you to look at hundreds of thousands of things simultaneously.
 It requires you to trade a little bit of each stock without falling into common mental traps.
 This can be overwhelming and too complex for the human brain.
 That is where algorithms can come in handy.